 It was my third Carnegie in my first seventy-five miles of Missouri.
 They each elicited a spontaneous "Wow" when I spotted them in the distance, each strikingly majestic and an upgrade on the predominantly brick, though still distinguished, Carnegies of Kansas.
 The first was in Webb City, a suburb of Joplin, which has its own Carnegie.
 Janina and I had been through Joplin in January on our way back from Texas, and had swung by its Carnegie, but didn't take the time to zip up to Webb City, as we were somewhat pressed for time.
 The Joplin Carnegie was of the large urban class, though closed down and surrounded by a fence.
 It was magnificent enough to visit again, but I resisted, saving myself a few miles.

 Its beauty added to my exhilaration of being in Missouri, closing in on Dwight.
 Missouri had a vitality that was lacking in Kansas.
 Crossing into the state was akin to crossing from a downtrodden country into one of more affluence, such as from Cambodia to Thailand or into Colombia from Ecuador.
-I hadn't realized how burdened and dispirited were so many of the Kansans until Missouri and the people were so upbeat and outgoing.
-The Kansans were nice enough and hardly hostile or outwardly sullen, but they certainly weren't as imbued with the positive energy of those in Missouri.
+I hadn't realized how burdened and dispirited were so many of the Kansans until I crossed into Missouri and encountered a surge of upbeat and outgoing folk.
+The Kansans were nice and hardly hostile or outwardly sullen, but they certainly weren't as imbued with the positive energy of those in Missouri.
 I hadn't sensed that two years ago when I stuck to the central part of the state before crossing into Missouri, but it was most pronounced this year even though the farmers had been drought-ridden two years ago and should have been deeply depressed.
 It was almost as if they were putting on a brave front back then and were expressing a solidarity against their woes.

 The Carnegie in Oswego, Kansas was representative of the Kansas I experienced this year, somewhat rundown and short on funds, not even open on Mondays.
 A cardboard sign out front advertised cans of soda for fifty cents to raise money for the library.